-The first step to work with Raspberry Pi is to install an Operating System in it.
+The first step to working with Raspberry Pi is to install an Operating System on it.
 There are many operating systems available for Raspberry Pi like Windows 10, RISC OS, Pidora, etc..
-We are going to install a Linux based operating system named Raspbian OS.
+We are going to install a Linux-based operating system named Raspbian OS.
 In this tutorial, we are going to install an operating system on Raspberry Pi.
 To check our other projects, click here.

 Hardware Required to Install OS on Raspberry Pi

 - Raspberry pi power adaptor

 - SD card reader

 - HDMI supporting desktop

 - Computer mouse

 Copy the link and paste into your browser.

 Download the ISO zip file from the official website of Raspberry (click here).
 You can choose any ISO image based on your needs.
 If you are a beginner, it is suggested to choose Raspbian Buster with desktop and recommended software.
 I recommend this because it has all the accessories & software pre-installed.